-Despite cell morphology being one of the most well-documented phenotypic traits of microorganisms, its role as a functional trait in microbial ecology and evolution, has received only a scant attention \cite{Smith:2016}.
-The spontaneous creation of micro-domains during the initial stages of colony growth presents a remarkable setting, one in which \textit{non-motile} bacterial cells collectively lead to \textit{emergent motility} within the colony, as visualized in the chaotic fracture and coarsening dynamics of the nematic domains.
-Consequently, this interplay between growth-induced stresses and phenotypic stiffness of the participating cells, introduces a novel angle to the transport and material attributes of such biologically active matter.
-Future studies on emergent motility within colonies of non-motile cells, both experiments and theory, are expected contribute toward a comprehensive biomechanical picture, highlighting the activity-driven cell-cell communications that precede biofilm formation.
-Finally, the results presented here are general, and can be extended beyond bacterial communities, for instance, to also study mammalian cells, many of which exist as non-motile elongated phenotypes \cite{Duclos:2017}.
+Even though cell morphology being one of the most well-documented phenotypic traits of microorganisms, its role as a functional trait in microbial ecology and evolution has received little attention \cite{Smith:2017}.
+The spontaneous creation of microdomains during the initial stages of colony growth presents a remarkable setting, one in which \textit{nonmotile} bacterial cells collectively lead to \textit{emergent motility} within the colony, as visualized in the chaotic fracture and coarsening dynamics of the nematic domains.
+Consequently, this interplay between growth-induced stresses and phenotypic stiffness of the participating cells introduces a novel angle to the transport and material attributes of such biologically active matter.
+Future studies on emergent motility within colonies of nonmotile cells, both in experiments and theory, are expected to contribute to a comprehensive biomechanical picture, highlighting the activity-driven cell-cell communications that precede biofilm formation.
+Finally, the results presented here are general and can be extended beyond bacterial communities, for instance, to study mammalian cells, many of which exist as nonmotile elongated phenotypes \cite{Duclos:2017}.

 \acknowledgments